Business -> Corporate Income Tax Rates -> 2018 Corporate Income Tax Rates

 The general corporate tax rate applies to active business income in excess of the business limit.

 (1) NL, NT, NU and PE use the federal small business limit.

 (2) New Brunswick's 2017 budget lowered the Small Business Income Tax Rate from 3.5% to 3% effective April 1, 2017.
 Their Bill 23, November 2017, reduces the rate to 2.5% effective April 1, 2018.
 It also revises the non-eligible dividend tax credit rate.

 (3) On October 16, 2017, the Department of Finance announced that the small business tax rate would be reduced to 10% effective January 1, 2018 , and to 9% effective January 1, 2019.
-The news release backgrounder indicated that the dividend tax credit rate for non-eligible dividends would be adjusted to reflect the reduced corporate tax rate, but did not indicate what the rate would be.
 On October 24, 2017, in conjunction with their Fall Economic Statement, the Department of Finance tabled a Notice of Ways and Means Motion to reduce the gross-up rate for non-eligible dividends to 16% in 2018, and 15% thereafter, with the non-eligible dividend tax credit revised to 8/11ths of the gross-up for 2018 and to 9/13ths of the gross-up for 2019 and later years.

-(11) Ontario's Fall Economic Statement indicated that the small business corporate income tax rate will be reduced to 3.5% effective January 1, 2018.
+(8) Ontario's 2017 Fall Economic Statement indicated that the small business corporate income tax rate is reduced to 3.5% effective January 1, 2018.

 ResourcesCanada Revenue Agency (CRA) Federal, Provincial and Territorial corporate income tax rates.

 Revised: October 26, 2023

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca